TomK86/Java-Projects/EditCurrency/README.md

 EditCurrency editCurrency = (EditCurrency) findViewById(R.id.edit_currency);
 double value = editCurrency.getTextAsDouble();
 ```
-`getTextAsDouble()` throws a `ParseException` when trying to parse an invalid string from the editable field.
-This should never happen under normal use cases however, provided the input restrictions remain in place.
+Note that `getTextAsDouble()` throws a `ParseException` when trying to parse an invalid string from the editable field.
+However this should never happen under normal use cases, provided the input restrictions remain in place.

 #### License